erikvullings/agent-smith/README.md

 Prerequisites: you need to have a working version of Docker running on your machine.

 1. Setup OSRM, the Open Source routing machine.
 See the readme in `packages/osrm`.
+Note that you do not need to run it from there, as OSRM is started as part of the `docker-compose.yml` file in Kafka.
 2. Start Kafka, see `packages/kafka`, for running the GUI.
 3. Start Agent Smith Simulator, see `packages/ass`.
 You can use VSCode's launch file to run it.